 The Part Where I Cried in the Car!
 After the red faced chaos… after the laughter… after the realization that I had scanned Sam’s style by reading 3 instead of proof reading through 1000 stickers…

+I went to the car and cried.
+Not the “call a friend” cry.
 Not the “thunderstorm movie scene” cry.
-Just a quiet, overwhelmed, “I really am doing my best and sometimes my best is a whole circus”
+Just a quiet, overwhelmed, “I really am doing my best and sometimes my best is a whole circus” kind of cry.

 It wasn’t about the stickers, or the sign-up, or even the confusion.
 It was the weight of showing up for my kids in ways I never had growing up.
+It was the pressure.
+It was the tenderness.
+It was wanting so badly to do right by them.
+It was trying to break cycles while also breaking down a little myself.

 After I let those tears fall, I took a breath, wiped my face, and whispered: